dwightwatson/dwightwatson.com-gatsby/src/markdown/100-using-fractal-with-laravel-and-lumen.md

 Using Fractal with Laravel/Lumen

-I&#039;ve recently discovered the immense joy of using [The PHP League&#039;s Fractal](http://fractal.thephpleague.com/) to generate responses for JSON APIs over hacking my Eloquent models from Laravel and Lumen to give me the output I want.
+I've recently discovered the immense joy of using [The PHP League's Fractal](http://fractal.thephpleague.com/) to generate responses for JSON APIs over hacking my Eloquent models from Laravel and Lumen to give me the output I want.
 Much like the ActiveModel Serializer for Rails this package gives you fine control over the exact output you give to clients, and more importantly it separates the logic for your JSON formation from your Eloquent model.
-Now that I&#039;ve had the pleasure of developing sane APIs for a while I thought I&#039;d document some of the ways I integrated Fractal with my Laravel and Lumen applications (it has to be done differently in Lumen as it doesn&#039;t support `Response` macros).
+Now that I've had the pleasure of developing sane APIs for a while I thought I'd document some of the ways I integrated Fractal with my Laravel and Lumen applications (it has to be done differently in Lumen as it doesn't support `Response` macros).

 # Custom serializers
 First off, the Fractal supports a number of [serializers](http://fractal.thephpleague.com/serializers/) for generating a structure for your response.
-It will default to one called `DataArraySerializer` which effectively adds a root `data` key to your response, so if you&#039;re okay with that you can skip this step.
-If you&#039;d like to use another serializer then you should register the `Manager` class with the IoC container, either in the `AppServiceProvider` or another one if you find it more appropriate.
-Note that at this stage the support for the `JSON-API` standard isn&#039;t yet complete.
+It will default to one called `DataArraySerializer` which effectively adds a root `data` key to your response, so if you're okay with that you can skip this step.
+If you'd like to use another serializer then you should register the `Manager` class with the IoC container, either in the `AppServiceProvider` or another one if you find it more appropriate.
+Note that at this stage the support for the `JSON-API` standard isn't yet complete.

 ```
 public function register()
 {
-    $this-&gt;app-&gt;bind(&#039;League\Fractal\Manager&#039;, function($app) {
+    $this->app->bind('League\Fractal\Manager', function($app) {
         $manager = new \League\Fractal\Manager;

         // Use the serializer of your choice.
-        $manager-&gt;setSerializer(new \App\Http\Serializers\RootSerializer);
+        $manager->setSerializer(new \App\Http\Serializers\RootSerializer);

         return $manager;
     });